We're giving you the chance to win back the value of your meal - every time you dine this month!

 Book now: Cold Town House

-If you're sticking around in Edinburgh, we've got so much more for you to check out, including the best vegan restaurants in Edinburgh and the best vegetarian restaurants in Edinburgh.
-Or, why not zoom over to nearby Glasgow and check out the best restaurants in Glasgow
+If you're sticking around in Edinburgh, we've got so much more for you to check out, including the best vegetarian restaurants in Edinburgh.
+Or, why not zoom over to nearby Glasgow and check out the best cheap eats that the city has to offer